akshadjaiswal/Namaste-JavaScript/README.md

 compiled) (JIT - Just in time compilation).
 And there are still ways to do async operations as well.

 # Episode 18 : High order function ft.
 Functional Programming
+#### Q: What is Higher Order Function?
+- Ans: A Higher-order functions are regular functions that take other functions as arguments or return functions as their results.
+- More explanations in the code file with examples and demonstration.